AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 1. Update the configuration settings for both the **readEventsConfig** AND the **writeAssociationConfig**, set the following:

-- Endpoint = Cosmos DB endpoint
+- Endpoint = Cosmos DB endpoint url
 - Masterkey = Cosmos DB master key
 - Database = Database id of the cosmos db